How do I enable reverse DNS functionality for Route 53 with a PTR record?

 - Note the record’s Value.

-Note: The time for this new configuration to take effect depends on the time to live (TTL) records of the previous NS record, which might be cached in end-user local DNS servers.
+Note: The time for this new configuration to take effect depends on the time to live (TTL) records of the previous NS record.
+Note that the TTL records of the previous name server (NS) record might be cached in end-user local DNS servers.